World largest monastery library

 The Abbey’s sculptor Josef Stammel (1695 – 1765) created the numerous, elaborate limewood carvings in this magnificent space.
 Particularly striking are the ‘Four Last Things‘; a group consisting of the oversized figures of Death, Judgement, Heaven and Hell.
 However, these were carved before the library was built and were only subsequently incorporated, providing a stark contrast with the Enlightenment-imbued concept of the architect.
 Further information to the “Four last things” and to the “Universum” of Josef Stammel.

-Advice: The library is – within the opening hours – visitable without a guide as well!
+The library is barrier-free and you can visit the library without guide as well!